 Step two is to share your facial rejuvenation goals with a board certified plastic surgeon.
 Together you can put in place a plan to put your best face forward.

 Non-Invasive Facial Rejuvenation for Men

-Overall, men’s skin tends to age better than women’s skin.
-Doherty attributes this to the hair follicles and a better blood supply to the face.
-As a result, men respond really well to skin rejuvenating procedures such as laser resurfacing and exfoliation treatments.
-Doherty also sees improvement in his patient’s facial appearance when they incorporate minimal changes such as an improved daily skincare routine.
+Men tend to respond really well to skin rejuvenating procedures such as laser resurfacing and exfoliation treatments.
+Typically, men’s skin tends to age better than women’s skin, Dr Doherty attributes this to the hair follicles and a better blood supply to the face.
+Dr. Doherty also sees improvement in his patient’s facial appearance when they incorporate minimal changes such as an improved daily skincare routine.